 With the work we do in estate transitions, we are seeing a rise in selling houses at auction.
 It’s a little surprising, since for many people auction sales were a painful aftermath of the 2007 real estate market collapse.
-But we are finding that selling houses at auction may have some distinct advantages over a typical real estate listing process, especially if you’re dealing with a property that is coming on the market because its owner died or can no longer live on their own.
+But we are finding that selling houses at auction may have some distinct advantages over a typical real estate listing process.
+This is especially true when dealing with a property coming on the market because the owner died or can no longer live on their own.

 Pro: House auctions can move the house quickly…

 Even in today’s fast-selling market, the average home stays on the market for more than two months before closing, according to Zillow.
 If the house needs some work or isn’t in a prime location, it could take much longer.
 With an auction you have more control over the timeline of the sale, which is particularly important when a house is empty, because vacant houses pose a wide range of risks for owners.
 (Click here for more about the risks of vacant houses.)

 Con: …but you can’t time your sale according to market temperature.